Bauer’s Rockwell Career Center Gives MBA & MS Students Facetime with Employers

 Bauer MBA and MS students toured the corporate offices of Teacher Retirement System of Texas (TRS) and Google, meeting with senior leaders at each organization.
 The trip was organized by the college’s Rockwell Career Center Graduate Career Services Team.

-The trip offered students perspective on how different companies operate and uniquely prepared them for the job market, said Bauer Senior Career Development Specialist Erin Reed, who led the trip.
+The trip offered students perspective on how different companies operate and uniquely prepared them for the job market, said Erin Reed, Bauer Associate Director, Graduate Career Services, who led the trip.

 “Company treks are experiential trips for our MBA and MS students to gain exposure to new companies and industries that are outside of the Houston area, or companies that do not recruit here on campus but still hire MBA and MS students,” Reed said.
 “The opportunity allows students to meet with senior executives, employees from various functions, and university relations and recruiting representatives, in addition to getting immersed in the company culture during the visit.”